airwallex/airwallex-payment-android/GUIDE.md

         })
 ```

-### WeChat Pay
+### WeChat
+Your app must be registered [WeChat Open Platform](https://open.weixin.qq.com/).
+And please contact us and provide appId, partnerId

-1. Initializes an `Airwallex` object, it's the Entry-point of the Airwallex SDK.
+1. Initializes an `Airwallex` object, it's the entry-point of the Airwallex SDK.

 ```kotlin
     val airwallex = Airwallex(this)
 ```

-2. Then you can call the `confirmPaymentIntent` method
+2. To confirm the payment intent, you need to call the `confirmPaymentIntent` method.
 ```kotlin
     val listener = object : Airwallex.PaymentListener<PaymentIntent> {
         override fun onSuccess(response: PaymentIntent) {